- QCOM Tour Registration

 Numerous test dates are available beginning in early summer.
 Applicants should schedule in sufficient time to allow for the reporting of results by the due date of their supplemental application information when requested.
-We will not accept scores from tests taken past the November 19, 2016 test date.
+We will not accept scores from tests taken past the November 2017 test dates.
 Therefore, early scheduling is advised and applicants should anticipate a 4 week turn around in score reporting.
 Consideration for interviews will not occur until these scores are officially reported to us.

 Screening for Interview